jellesiderius/ddev-magento2-setup/README.md

 ### Setting up GULP style watching + LiveReload
 1. Download and unzip the [google-chrome-extension-livereload-for-ddev.zip](google-chrome-extension-livereload-for-ddev.zip) file and install this for your Chrome Browser: https://support.google.com/chrome_webstore/answer/2664769?hl=en
 2. For your Magento 2 project, download https://github.com/bobmotor/magento-2-gulp and configure according to guide in the repo.
 Make sure to get at least version 1.5.2
+3. Now after setting up step 1 & 2, your browser extension should be available to watch your style changes in Magento.
+Click on the LiveReload chrome extension button after your project is fired up and `DDEV watch-styles YOURTHEMENAME` is started

 ### Configuring your Magento 2 project
-Now that the global settings are done, you can start to configure a DDEV environment for a Magento 2 project, you can simply run these commands:
+Now that the global settings are done, you can start to configure a DDEV environment for a Magento 2 project, you can run these commands:
 ```shell
 ddev config --project-type=magento2 --php-version=8.1 --docroot=pub --disable-settings-management --database=mysql:5.7
 ddev get ddev/ddev-elasticsearch